 January 27, 2019 Annual General Membership Meeting Minutes

 - Approval of the 2018 AGM minutes.
-Cecelia Smith moves to accept and Kay Dixon second.
+Cea Smith moves to accept and Kay Dixon second.
 Motion carries

-- Brief review of 2019 by Suzanne Shriner
+- Brief review of 2018 by Suanne Shriner including:

 Crop- Values are generally high.
 Most farmers reported less cherry from previous years.
 The volcano vog and dry conditions in some areas may be contributing factors